 Cathedral Ridge strives to provide healthy and delicious meals.
-While we have temporarily suspended our buffet style service, we do provide family and individually packaged take-out style meals.
+For cottage guests, we offer family and individually packaged take-out style meals.
 For groups, we offer buffet-style meals served by masked and gloved staff in Sage Dining Hall.

 Vegan, gluten-free, and dairy-free diets gladly accommodated

 For Cottage and Camper Guests

 Guests may order pre-prepped, brown bag, and oven-ready meals delivered to their door.
 Click here for a printable Cottage Menu.

 Our dining hall comfortably accommodates 110 people and usually serves buffet style.

 8:00 a.m. — Breakfast

 12:00 p.m. — Lunch

 All meals include water, coffee and tea.

 Sample breakfast buffet items: